micbay/RaceTimerAndController/README.md

 ## Main Menu -> A| Select Racers
 Pressing the `A` key, from the main menu will go to the **Select Racers Menu**.
 On this menu, selecting the key corresponding to the racer will cycle through the available names and play a sample of the victory song associated to the selected name.
+  - Racer names and victory songs are a defined in `defaultSettings.h`.
+  > To the change list of names & songs used, uncomment, and edit the `RACER_NAMES_LIST` and `RACER_SONGS_LIST` setting in your `localSettings.h` file.

+  > Make sure that the number of names & songs in the new lists equal the set `RACER_LIST_SIZE`.

-  - Racer names and victory songs are a from a hard-coded list.
-Edit the list in software to change options.
-Remember that the timer LED bars will not display certain characters, when choosing racer names.
+  > Remember that the timer LED bars will not display certain characters, when choosing racer names.
   - Two racers cannot have the same name.
   - **Disabled Lanes** - If a lane sensor is disabled then it will show up as `-Off-` in the Select Racers menu.
 To select a name for a disabled racer, go to the **Settings Menu**, and enable the desired lanes, then return to this menu.